What connects you to Roostr?

 What do you really need in a good outdoor kitchen?

-The nice thing is that you won't cook much better with a handy outdoor kitchen .
+The nice thing is that you will not cook much better with a handy outdoor kitchen .
 But it will help you to work efficiently, professionally and cleanly.
-A lot has changed in BBQ land today.
-People spend a lot of time at home and work from home a lot.
-For me, the most important thing is that an outdoor kitchen can withstand all weather conditions, is heat resistant and easy to clean.
+A lot has changed in BBQ land these days.
+People are at home a lot and work from home a lot.
+For me, the most important thing is that an outdoor kitchen can withstand all weather conditions, is heat-resistant and easy to clean.
 I also like a lot of storage space.
-And it's nice that you can expand a Roostr kitchen into your own creation.
+And it is nice that you can expand a Roostr kitchen into your own creation.
 With upgrades you slowly work towards your personal dream outdoor kitchen !
-You start small and can grow slowly.
+You start small and can slowly grow.

 Do you have the ultimate barbecue tip for us?

-Always take care of the awareness piece and use fresh ingredients.
-Smile and know what you eat, how much you eat and who you eat with.
+Always take care of the bit of awareness and use fresh ingredients.
+Laugh and know what you eat, how much you eat and who you eat with.
 And taste!
 That is super important when cooking.
-Start with salt and pepper and add one ingredient at a time.
-Trial.
+Start with pepper and salt and add an ingredient each time.
+Taste.
 See what you like.
 Taste again.
-Try making your own spice mix.
+Try to make a spice mix yourself.
 Or choose one of my favorite mixes from Verstegen: they are always good!